Garret-Gallant/TSX-Practice-1/README.md

+# Intro to TS; Gives ideas for what code is doing more clearly than normal JS

-# A repository utilizing axios and typescript to reflect accurate design patterns for variable assignment and backend requests
+A repository utilizing axios and typescript to reflect accurate design patterns for variable assignment and backend requests

 Commands to know:
 <ul>